cfengine/documentation/reference/functions/hubknowledge.markdown

 **Notes**:

-This function is only available in commercial releases of CFEngine.
+This function is only available in CFEngine Enterprise.
 It is intended for use in distributed orchestration.
 It is recommended that you use this function sparingly with *guards*, as it contributes to network traffic and depends on the network for its function.
 Unlike